skgrange/threadr/README.md

 ### Export data frame to JSON

 `write.json` is a simple wrapper for `jsonlite::toJSON` which allows for quick JSON export in the same way as `write.csv`.

-### Export an object to a GPX file

-Like `write.json`, `write.gpx` is a wrapper for a function which writes GPX files.
-Again, the usage is very similar to `write.csv`.